Bank falls drag Canada's main stock index lower on SVB contagion fears

 Canadian banking regulator, the Office of the Superintendent of Financial Institutions (OSFI), on Sunday said it was taking temporary control of SVB's unit in the country.

-The financials group .SPTTFS was down 2.5% in the early morning trading session while many other Canadian stocks also fell.
-Toronto Dominion Bank TD.TO shares fell 4% while Royal Bank of Canada RY.TO shed 3%, while Bank of Nova Scotia BNS.TO dropped 2.5% and CIBC was down 4%.
+The financials group .SPTTFS was down 2% by close on Monday after recovering slightly from losing 2.5% in the early morning trading session when many other Canadian stocks also fell.

-The materials group, which includes precious and base metals miners and fertilizer companies, .GSPTTMT, was the best performing at the start up the day, up 1.8%.
+The materials group, which includes precious and base metals miners and fertilizer companies, .GSPTTMT, was the best performing for the day, up 2.1%.

-The Canadian dollar rose against its U.S. counterpart on Monday as the greenback fell on expectations the Federal Reserve will be less aggressive in raising interest rates after authorities stepped in to limit the fallout from the sudden collapse of Silicon Valley Bank SIVB.O.
+The Canadian dollar rose against its U.S. counterpart on expectations the Federal Reserve will be less aggressive in raising interest rates to curb inflation amid concerns over the fallout from the SVB collapse.

-(Additional reportin by Divya Rajagopal and Saqib Ahmed Reporting by Maiya Keidan; Editing by Toby Chopra)
+(Reporting by Maiya Keidan; Additional reporting by Divya Rajagopal and Saqib Ahmed Editing by Toby Chopra and Marguerita Choy)

 ((Maiya.Keidan@thomsonreuters.com; 44 207 542 1594; Reuters Messaging: maiya.keidan.thomsonreuters.com@reuters.net))